Personal Data Protection Policy

 Group companies shall be responsible for complying with the principles set forth in this Policy and those required by applicable law and must be able to demonstrate compliance when so required by applicable law.

 Group companies must perform a risk assessment of the processing that they carry out in order to identify the measures to apply to ensure that personal data are processed in accordance with legal requirements.
 When so required by law, they shall perform a prior assessment of the risks that new products, services or IT systems may involve for personal data protection and shall adopt the necessary measures to eliminate or mitigate them.

 Group companies must maintain a record of activities in which they describe the personal data processing that they carry out in the course of their activities.

-In the event of an incident causing the accidental or unlawful destruction, loss or alteration of personal data, or the disclosure of or unauthorised access to such data, the internal protocols established for such purpose by the Company's Corporate Security Division or by such division as may assume the duties thereof and those that are established by applicable law must be followed.
+In the event of an incident causing the accidental or unlawful destruction, loss or alteration of personal data, or the disclosure of or unauthorised access to such data, the internal protocols established for such purpose by the Company's Corporate Security Division (or by such division as may assume the duties thereof at any time) and those that are established by applicable law must be followed.
 Such incidents must be documented and measures shall be adopted to resolve and mitigate potential adverse effects for data subjects.

 In the cases provided for by law, data protection officers shall be designated in order to ensure that Group companies comply with the legal provisions on data protection.

 g) Principles of transparency and information.